-Pos Woh Education Center for Orang Asli was founded by Valerie Azure, a Russian woman who got stranded in Malaysia in March 2020 due to Coronavirus pandemic.
+Pos Woh Education Center for Orang Asli was founded by Valerie, a woman who got stranded in Malaysia in March 2020 due to Coronavirus pandemic.

 Jenyles, 15 years old, likes learning and assisting in teaching at PWECOA.
 She lives at Kampung Pos Woh and went to school at SMK Sri Tapah.
 She assists the teacher in raising support funds for PWECOA.

 Safina, 17 years old, lives at Kampung Pos Woh and enjoys being both a student and assistant teacher at the PWECOA.
 She has the goal of wanting to get high marks at the upcoming SPM exams.

 A devoted wife and mother, she believes that the education centre is a life-changing project for the children of Pos Woh, including her 2 years old daughter.
 Wak Sipah volunteered to join PWECOA management team as the full-time project coordinator.